jam01/xtrasonnet/docs/dataformats/index.md

 # Data formats

-xtrasonnet mechanism for supporting multiple data formats is influenced by REST and HTTP.
+The mechanism xtrasonnet utilizes to support multiple data formats is influenced by REST and HTTP.

 ## Media types as identifiers